-The Duke Globally Taught Courses program supports faculty wishing to collaborate with peers at institutions abroad to co-create graduate courses or course modules delivered virtually via online technology.
+The Duke Globally Taught Course program supports faculty wishing to collaborate with peers at institutions abroad to co-create graduate courses or course modules delivered virtually via online technology.

 Globally Taught Courses (GTCs), allow graduate students to participate in interactive learning, provide vehicles for international project and problem-based activities and foster a context for cross-cultural interaction to enhance global competency.
 GTCs contribute to Duke University’s aim to integrate global perspectives and introduce new teaching practices into the curriculum, as well as address global racial inequities.

 GTCs should foster partnerships with institutions located outside of the United States.
 Preference will be given to collaborations with institutions located in the Global South where Duke already has an existing footprint.
-Preferred locations include: Brazil, Ghana, India, Kenya, Peru, South Africa, Tanzania and Uganda.
 Proposed partnerships with institutions in other countries will still be considered.